SAP/project-kb/prospector/README.md

 ### Database & git-explorer

 Prospector uses a SQLite database to store commit content.
 When providing a vulnerability that affects a repository that is not in your database yet, the extraction of this content can take a while (approximately fifty minutes for one-thousand commits).
+The vulnerability information is also stored in a database, which is used to try to predict a repository URL for the affected project.
+However, this will only work well after you have added a large number of vulnerabilities do your database.